matm/jQuery-File-Upload-Wiki/Options.md

 * Type: *String*
 * Default: `'file_upload'`

+### dragDropSupport
+If set to *false*, disables the drag and drop support of the plugin.
+This prevents the plugin from adding listeners for drag and drop events but does not prevent default browser drag and drop handling.
+For example, some browsers will allow to change the file input field value via drag and drop.

+* Type: *boolean*
+* Default: *true*

 ### dropZone
 The jQuery DOM node where files can be dropped.
 By default this is the element node on which the plugin is called - the upload form or the container holding the form.